bramp/ffmpeg-cli-wrapper/README.md

 -----------------

 We only the support the original FFmpeg, not the libav version.
-Before Ubuntu 12.04, and in 15.04 and later original FFmpeg is shipped.
+Before Ubuntu 12.04, and in 15.04 and later the original FFmpeg is shipped.
 If you have to run on a version with libav, you can install FFmpeg from a PPA, or using the static build.
 More information [here](http://askubuntu.com/q/373322/34845)

 Licence (Simplified BSD License)